Mohanalavala/HealthApp/Contributions/Tejaswi/README.md

 - I noted client feedback.We team members joined a zoom meeting and discussed about requirement of metric system in screens based on feedback given by client.
 - As a team, we discussed about setting up acceptance criteria after getting comments from Dr.badami.
 - I have updated wellness minutes and started my commits.

+## Half Day 3

+Time allocated : 4hours = 1hour in class + 3 hours out of the class = Worth 300 points

+- On the third Half-day, we team members joined a zoom meeting and discussed about changes in metric systems based on the comments by client.
+- we discussed user stories and updated by one of my team member.
+- we collected sample data for user entity,admin entity,exercise entity,challenges entity and updated by one of my team member.
+- In the comments posted by Dr. Badami, I have updated meetings using a new commit.